-Prospectus
+Preparing the Prospectus

-The School of Information requires a prospectus on a research project suitable for the doctoral dissertation.
-In all cases, the dissertation must be a single-authored work.
-The content of the prospectus should follow accepted research practices appropriate to the candidate's area of research and generally contains sections labeled Introduction, Statement of Purpose, Literature Review, Methodology, and Timeline.
+Students are required to prepare and defend their plan for their dissertation.
+The dissertation must be a single-authored work.
+The prospectus should follow accepted research practices appropriate to the candidate's area of research and generally contains sections labeled Introduction, Statement of Purpose, Literature Review, Methodology, and Timeline.
 Students who choose the three- paper dissertation option may consult this suggested guide for structuring their prospectus and dissertation manuscript.
-Candidates interested in conducting research using methodologies that do not fit with this approach should consult with the Major Professor to determine additional specifications for the type of study contemplated.
+Candidates interested in conducting research using methodologies that do not fit with this approach should consult their Major Professor to determine additional specifications for the type of study contemplated.
 Students should refer to the Formatting Guidelines & Requirements for ETDs in the Manuscript Clearance Section of the Graduate School website to ensure their manuscript is acceptable under university policy.